-- A. Corp Ages:

-- 1. 0-9 (Juvenile)

-- 2. 10-13 (Junior)

-- 3. 14 18 (Senior)

-- B. Corps entering more than one classification (i.e. Junior Parade Corps and Senior Parade Corps) must have entirely different themes and music.
+- A. Corp Levels: All corps will compete at one level; there will not be Beginner or Advanced levels. - B. Corps entering more than one classification (i.e. Junior Parade Corps and Senior Parade Corps) must have entirely different themes and music.